d-bl/MAE-gf/docs/counting-snow/index.md

 ---------------

 The last step to explore snowflakes and other crossings is to choose stitches for a thread diagram.
-To prepare for that step we can interpret the diagrams of family members as thread diagrams and use the droste page of GroundForge.
+To prepare for that step we can interpret the pair diagrams of family members as thread diagrams and use the droste page of GroundForge.
 So far only recipes without bouncing pairs.